Sadhvibedi/Blinkit-sales-dashboard/README.md

 outlet types, locations, and product categories — built on grocery/FMCG sales data styled around Blinkit.

+> Built by following a Power BI tutorial to learn DAX, data modeling, and
+> dashboard design fundamentals — including measures, bookmarks for the
+> toggle views, and outlet-tier data modeling.

 ![Dashboard overview](dashboard-overview.png)

 ## What This Dashboard Shows